-A new space for Monsignor McCoy is our Wellness room.
-It is a safe space created to provide students with an opportunity to focus on reducing stress and anxiety, and the development of healthy coping strategies and self-care.
+The wellness room is a safe space created to provide students with an opportunity to focus on reducing stress and anxiety, and the development of healthy coping strategies and self-care.
 Our Wellness Room features a variety of comfortable seating, soft lighting, and a calm atmosphere.
 We have fidget tools, mindfulness colouring books, kinetic sand, prayer cards and inspirational art.
 This room is available to students during flex, lunch or when they have a spare period.